hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

 .. _implementation_high_confidence_ope:

-High Confidence Off-Policy Evaluation (HC-OPE)
+High Confidence Off-Policy Evaluation (HCOPE)
 ----------
 To alleviate the risk of optimistic estimation, we are often interested in the confidence intervals and the lower bound of the estimated policy value.
 We implement four methods to estimate the confidence intervals :cite:`thomas2015evaluation` :cite:`thomas2015improvement`.